Radiation Fibrosis Syndrome

 What are the signs and symptoms?

-The signs and symptoms of radiation fibrosis are known as radiation fibrosis syndrome (RFS).
+The signs and symptoms of radiation fibrosis are called radiation fibrosis syndrome (RFS).
 You may notice signs and symptoms of RFS weeks to years after treatment.
 These symptoms may get worse over time.
-If radiation was part of your head and neck cancer treatment plan, you are at a higher risk of getting radiation fibrosis syndrome (RFS).
+If radiation was part of your head and neck cancer treatment, you are at a higher risk of getting radiation fibrosis syndrome (RFS).

 What are the side effects of RFS?

-Some of the side effects of RFS include:
+Some of the side effects of RFS are:

 How is RFS treated?

-The treatment for RFS depends on the symptoms and side effects you are having.
+The treatment for RFS is based on the symptoms and side effects you are having.
 Treatment for RFS may include:

 • Physical therapy.